briesenberg07/Directed-Fieldwork-Journal-Spring-2018/DigitalCapture.md

-_Please note that this section is under construction_
 # Digital Capture
 Once discussions with my DFW supervisor and the U.S. Documents Librarian had resulted in a significant number of documents, I began work on the digitization of items, which actually consisted of a number of discrete subtasks.
 ## Collation